Carolyn Caprioni, RN, BSN

 570.396.2600

-Jennifer Hill has worked for YAP since 2000, beginning her work as an advocate and a TSS.
-Jennifer received her Master of Science in Counseling from Summit University in 2007.
-For the next twelve years Jennifer worked as an MT and a BSC, specializing in supporting individuals on the Autism Spectrum.
-In 2017 Jennifer became the Northeast Area Field Support Coordinator and Trainer for YAP.
-In 2010 Jennifer became a member of the NBCC and in 2014 became an LPC.
+Jennifer Hill has worked for YAP since 2000, beginning her work as an Advocate and a TSS.
+Jennifer received a Master of Science in Counseling from Summit University in 2007.
+For the next twelve years she worked as an MT and a BSC, specializing in supporting individuals on the autism spectrum.
+In 2017 Jennifer became Northeast Area Field Support Coordinator and Trainer for YAP.
+In 2010 she became a member of the NBCC and in 2014 became an LPC.
 In addition to her employment at YAP, Jennifer has worked in private practice and was the Clinical Supervisor of The Love Life Marriage and Family Center.

 Dana LaCoss